keshavpj1711/Learning-WebDev/The Basics/Advanced CSS/README.md

 # CSS Display
-When using the display property in CSS we mainly use 3 properties:
+When using the display property in CSS we sometime use these 3 properties:

 - inline
 - block